vlmlee/PSPublisher/README.md

 [![Build Status](https://travis-ci.org/vlmlee/pspublisher.svg?branch=master)](https://travis-ci.org/vlmlee/pspublisher)

-pspublisher is a module for automatic, asynchronous CRUD operations on a Mongo database.
+pspublisher is a package for automatic, asynchronous CRUD operations on a Mongo database.

 ### Installation

 You can clone this repo with `git clone https://github.com/vlmlee/pspublisher.git` and then run `npm install` from inside the cloned directory to install the dependencies.

-Later, you will be able to install this module by running:
+or you can install this package via npm:

 ```bash
 npm install pspublisher
 ```

-This will be after I finish the testing suite for it.

 ## Overview